Medically reviewed by Drugs.com. Last updated on Jul 11, 2020.

-CYP2C9*3/*3 genotype; recent (in the past 6 months) MI, unstable angina, stroke, TIA, decompensated heart failure requiring hospitalization, or Class III or IV heart failure; Mobitz type II second-degree, third-degree AV block, or sick sinus syndrome, unless patient has a functioning pacemaker.
+CYP2C9*3/*3 genotype; recent (in the past 6 months) myocardial infarction, unstable angina, stroke, transient ischemic attack, decompensated heart failure requiring hospitalization, or Class III or IV heart failure; Mobitz type II second-degree, third-degree atrioventricular block, or sick sinus syndrome, unless patient has a functioning pacemaker.

 Note: Before initiating siponimod, determine CYP2C9 genotype and dose accordingly.
 First-dose 6-hour monitoring is recommended for patients with certain preexisting cardiac conditions, including sinus bradycardia (HR <55 bpm), first- or second-degree (Mobitz type 1) AV block, or a history of MI or heart failure.
 For these patients, administer the first dose and doses following therapy interruption (≥4 days) in a setting in which resources to appropriately manage symptomatic bradycardia and other conduction abnormalities are available.

 CYP2C9 Genotype *1/*1, *1/*2, or *2/*2:

 Initial: 0.25 mg once daily on Days 1 and 2, then 0.5 mg once daily on Day 3, then 0.75 mg once daily on Day 4, then 1.25 mg once daily on Day 5.

 Maintenance: 2 mg once daily, beginning on Day 6.

 Initial: 0.25 mg once daily on Days 1 and 2, then 0.5 mg once daily on Day 3, then 0.75 mg once daily on Day 4.